 Please contact the Admissions Office of the London School of Management Education to find out if your qualification is suitable.
 If you do not have a UK qualification, we will use the UK ENIC (Formerly UK NARIC) verification process to compare your qualification to UK qualifications.
-UK ENIC is a UK agency that provides information and advice about how qualifications and skills from overseas are compared to UK qualifications.
+UK ENIC is a UK agency that provides information and advice on how qualifications and skills from overseas are compared to UK qualifications.

 The structure of the MEd programme is shown below: